STEPHEN R. HOFER President

 Sarah Northcraft Spann brings an extensive background in aircraft transactions to her role as transactional attorney at Aerlex Law Group as well as substantial expertise in finding innovative approaches and solutions to issues that confront both aviation and business clients.

-Ms. Northcraft Spann has been practicing law for 13 years, a legal career that includes seven years with NetJets Services, Inc., the company that pioneered the fractional jet ownership concept.
-Her tenure at NetJets included five years during which she served as Associate General Counsel and Assistant Secretary for the corporation, with a focus on contract negotiation and strategies and a mandate to align corporate business goals with legal requirements.
-In 2011, Ms. Spann was the lead member of the legal team that negotiated the company’s largest-ever business aircraft purchase and maintenance agreement of $6.7 billion, as well as a $1 billion aircraft purchase and maintenance agreement in 2010, for two other international companies.
+Ms. Northcraft Spann has been practicing law for over 14 years, a legal career that includes seven years with NetJets Inc., the company that pioneered the fractional jet ownership concept.
+Her tenure at NetJets included five years during which she served as Associate General Counsel and Assistant Secretary, with a focus on contract negotiation and strategies and a mandate to align corporate business goals with legal requirements.

-Ms. Spann graduated from the University of Akron School of Law in 2003 after receiving her bachelor’s degree cum laude from Kent State University.
+Ms. Northcraft Spann graduated from the University of Akron School of Law after receiving her bachelor’s degree cum laude from Kent State University.

 DOUG STUART Litigation Attorney

-Douglas L. Stuart has handled hundreds of litigation and business matters for both individual and corporate clients in his 27 years of legal practice.
-He has worked with the Aerlex Law Group since 2007 and was also employed by Aerlex’s predecessor, Bailey & Partners, in the 1990s.
-His current Aerlex practice emphasizes aviation and business litigation, aircraft repossessions, insurance-related litigation, employment litigation and counseling, real estate and general business matters.
+Douglas L. Stuart has handled hundreds of litigation and business matters for both individual and corporate clients in his 30 years of legal practice.
+He has worked with the Aerlex Law Group since 2007 and was also associated with Aerlex’s predecessor, Bailey & Partners, in the 1990s.
+His current Aerlex practice emphasizes aviation and business litigation, aircraft liens and repossessions, employment litigation and counseling, insurance-related litigation, real estate and general business matters.
 Mr. Stuart also has considerable experience in handling cases involving complex personal injury, construction defects and unfair competition claims.

 Mr. Stuart was admitted to the State Bar of California in 1987 after receiving his J.D. from the McGeorge School of Law, University of the Pacific.
 He earned his B.A. in 1983 from the University of California at Los Angeles.